Category:

 Live 8

-In March 2005, Geldof announced the Live 8 project, to raise awareness of issues that burden Africa including hunger and AIDS.
-Geldof organized ten concerts on July 2, 2005 in large cities throughout the industrialized world.
-They featured music from different genres in locations.
-The cities where Live 8 concerts drew huge crowds: London, Paris, Berlin, Rome, Philadelphia, Barrie, Chiba, Johannesburg, Moscow, Cornwall, and Edinburgh.
+In March 2005, Geldof announced the Live 8 project to raise awareness of issues that burden Africa, including hunger and AIDS.
+He organized ten concerts on July 2, 2005, in large cities throughout the industrialized world.
+They featured music from different genres in different locations.
+The cities where Live 8 concerts drew huge crowds were London, Paris, Berlin, Rome, Philadelphia, Barrie, Chiba, Johannesburg, Moscow, Cornwall, and Edinburgh.
 The concerts were free and took place just days before world leaders gathered for the G8 Economic Summit.

 Personal Life

 Bob Geldof's longtime girlfriend and first wife was rock journalist Paula Yates.
 They met when she became an obsessed fan of The Boomtown Rats during the band's early days.
 Before they were married, the couple had their first daughter, Fifi Trixibelle Geldof, born in March of 1983.
 They married in June 1986 and had two more daughters, Peaches Geldof (b.
-1989) and Pixie Geldof, born in September 1990.
+1989) and Pixie Geldof (b.
+1990).

 In 2014, Geldof's daughter Peaches died at 25 from a heroin overdose.
 Later that year, he married French actress Jeanne Marine, his partner of 18 years.
 The couple resides in Battersea, London.